Jose-MPM/Notes/Courses/English V/English Topics.md

                 - At present
                 - Currently
                 - Nowadays (Hoy en día)
                 - Now

         - Examples:
             * He is a chef, he is cooks delicious food <-> Now, he is cooking a new recipe.

         - Writting:
             - My name is José Manuel and I'm 22 years old, I was born in Mexico City but I live in the State of Mexico , My favorites subjects in school are the ones that have to do with programming, for example, data structures.
-I think I am a good student, in fact I have a good average but at the same time I feel that I have not learned very well and this makes me doubt, before I considered myself good, but now I'm don't, it's very hard for me to work with mathematics, there are many very abstract things.
+I think that I am a good student, in fact I have a good average but at the same time I feel that I have not learned very well and this makes me doubt, before I considered myself good, but now I'm don't, it's very hard for me to work with mathematics, there are many very abstract things.

             In this moment my classes starts at 1:00 pm because I just have one heavy class, in my past semester I have 6 classes, one for subject, it was heavy, In the next semester I will have one interesting subjects, I'm talking about Artificial Intelligence, because I'm interesting in the topics we will see.
-In this moment I only want to improve my physical and mental abilities, in particular I want to learn and improve my English.
+In this moment I only want to improve my physical and mental abilities, in particular I want to learn and improve my English because I need it.

+    * **Summary**
+        + The _present simple_ is used to talk about facts and thinsgs that always all true or untrue, and we also use it to talk about the future, as an timestable arrangements, and also to talk about thoughts, feelings and whit state words such as like, love, need.
+        + While the _present continuos_ is used to talk about current activities because we use it for now, and personal arragments we dont usually use the PC to talk about states, is mainly used for actions and happenings(sucesos), changes, developments and trends.

 ## U2M1 Completed actions and Interrupted actions